shivamkumar969/ChatBot/README.md

     11. pip install openpyxl
     12. Now run your project by using below command:- python projectname.py
     13. It will run your project. now ctrl+click the link "http://127.0.0.1:5000" in terminal.
 It will open your project in browser.

+if you got any problen then contact me :-
+Mobile :- 9523895847
+Email :- shivamkumar101202@gmail.com